Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures

 The effects of SOC at higher strengths $\lambda=0.03 U$ and $\lambda=0.04 U$ are shown in Figs.~\ref{pd_1p5}(c) and (d).
 At $\lambda=0.03 U$, the MI(3) completely vanishes, and the parameter regime of PT superfluid phase is enhanced.
 This is also evident from the SF region between the MI(1) and MI(2) lobes.
 At $\lambda=0.04 U$, the destruction of Mott lobes is enhanced as indicated by the absence of MI(2).
-As SOC strength increases, the melting of insulating lobes occur first for higher density lobes and then it continues to the lower ones.
+As SOC strength increases, the melting of insulating lobes occurs first for higher density lobes and then it continues to the lower ones.
 In addition, the $J_c$ of MI-SF transition also decreases with $\lambda$.
-We find that at higher $\lambda\approx 0.065 U$, the insulator phases gets completely destroyed and the system exhibits superfluid phase transition between PT and zFM states.
-It is important to note that for stronger interspecies interaction, $U_{\uparrow\downarrow}/U > 1$, we do not observe the ST phase.
-This is consistent to the quantum phases of continuum system with SOC where the tuning of Raman coupling for strong interspecies interaction does not lead to ST phase~\cite{chen_17}.
+We find that at higher $\lambda\approx 0.065 U$, the MI(1) phase gets completely destroyed and the system exhibits superfluid phase transition between PT and zFM states.
+The transition between the PT and zFM is a broad one.
+To get the phase boundary for this transition, we have used the nonlinear least squares fitting and the residuals is of the order of $10^{-3}$.
+It is important to note that for stronger interspin interaction, $U_{\uparrow\downarrow}/U > 1$, we do not observe the ST phase.
+This is consistent with the quantum phases of continuum system with SOC where the tuning of Raman coupling for strong interspin interaction does not lead to ST phase~\cite{chen_17}.